bakkenbaeck/iOS-handbook/HIRING.md

 # Job description for an iOS position

 ### A bit about you
-- 01 Familiarity with building applications for iOS and/or Mac OS.
-Maybe even some Watch and tvOS.
+- 01 Familiarity with building applications for iOS.
 - 02 Teamplayer.
 - 03 Familiarity or interest in Swift, usability and Web services.
 - 04 Self-sustaining and forever curious.